top of page

 Want Help Securing Your Business?

-Our Tech Safety Net service is made for solopreneurs and nonprofits.
+Our Tech Safety Net service is designed for solopreneurs and nonprofits.
 Starting at $79/user/month, it includes:

 • Password manager setup